Topppy/learn-redux/redux/applyMiddleware.md

   }
 }
 ```
-Function applyMiddleware accepts a list of middlewares in type of Array.
+Function applyMiddleware accepts a list of middlewares in type of Function.
 The output of Function applyMiddleware is a function which need the parameter 'createStore' and return a Store like object as returned by function CreateStore, with a enhanced dispatch method.
 > each middleware will be given the `dispatch` and `getState` functions as named arguments middlewareAPI.

 The new enhanced dispatch is got by compose those middlewares given the orign store.dispatch.